cristianastan2/AOES-CLIM670-NCAR-CESM-ATM-EXP/_episodes/01-Overview.md

 In this lesson, we will learn about setting up experiments using the atmosphere with the ocean in data mode with prescribed SST forcing.

-We will start with a basic case of running an atmosphere-only experiment.
-We will then consider a specific scientific question and setup experiments using the atmosphere-only to answer this question, following the the *Drought Working Group Experiments*.
+We will start with a basic case of running an atmosphere-forced experiment.
+We will then consider a specific scientific question and setup experiments using the atmosphere-forced experiment to answer this question, following the *Drought Working Group Experiments*.

 ### Running the Atmosphere

 Anytime we want to setup a new expeiment, we will create a newcase using the `create_newcase` script.
 The script requires us to provide several things when we run it.
-Let's figure out the correct options for setting up a case with the atmosphere-only.
+Let's figure out the correct options for setting up a case with the atmosphere in forced mode.

 `--case ~/case/casename`
 We can name our case whatever we want